WebFiori/cli/example/README.md

 ## Running The Application

-The first step in running the application is to install any dependecies that are needed.
+The first step in running the application is to install any dependencies that are needed.

 To install them, run the command `php composer install` while begin in the root directory of the library.
-After that, navigate to the folder that has the sample application and run `php app.php -i` to start the application in intractive mode.
+After that, navigate to the folder that has the sample application and run `php app.php -i` to start the application in interactive mode.